 The first major incident

-The pace of the work picked up significantly but, on 18 October 1879 when the headings that were approaching each other from either side of the river were only 138 yards apart, a great inrush of water occurred.
+The pace of the work picked up significantly but, on 18 October 1879 when the headings, that were approaching each other from either side of the river, were only 138 yards (125 m) apart at the east end, a great inrush of water occurred at the west end.
 Within 24 hours, water had filled the works on the west side, up to the level of the tide.
 Fortunately, the safety measures that had been put in place, enabled all the men working in the tunnel to escape with their lives.

 There is little doubt that all the men who ran for their lives on that day were convinced that the river had broken into the tunnel.
 However, when the initial shock had subsided and it became possible to rationalise events, it became clear that the point at which the water had broken in was not under the estuary itself but a short distance from the west bank.
 We now know that the influx of water came from the “Great Spring”, a major aquifer that carries extremely pure water down from the Brecon Beacons and directly into the Estuary below low tide.
-To day, over 130 years later, 20 million gallons of valuable spring water are still being pumped out of this aquifer, each day, from the point at which the tunnel had had been cut into it.
+To day, over 130 years later, 20 million gallons (90 million litres)of valuable spring water are still being pumped out, each day, from the point at which the tunnel had had been cut into this aquifer.
 At the time, this flow represented the daily intake of either Liverpool or Manchester – or about one sixth of the consumption of London.

 Walker responded, suggesting that his 1877 tender should still stand, though modified to allow for the lapse of time and the amount of work still to be done.
 He was prepared to concentrate on completing the heading under the river, as soon as he had dealt with the influx of water and pumped the workings dry.
 This suggestion was agreed by all parties and the works were handed over to Walker on 18 December 1879.

 The events described above inevitably led to the departure of Charles Richardson from the project.
 Great credit is due to him for the conception of the scheme and for its safe passage through the unpredictable Parliamentary procedures.
 He also developed a system for successfully aligning the two headings with unprecedented accuracy.
-However, while his administrative and conceptual expertise remained untarnished, his ability to drive a difficult project through to fruition had been called into question.
-The extent to which his difficulties stemmed from a lack of expertise or commitment on the part of the GWR direct labour force is difficult to judge after the passage of so many years.
-Before Richardson leaves the stage, it is worth mentioning that generations of boys, both young and old, should be grateful to him for coming up with the idea of inserting three layers of rubber into the cane handle of a cricket bat, a device that soon became universally adopted and is still used, worldwide.
-It is on record that several of his professional colleagues, including Brunel, often complained about the amount of time that Richardson spent playing cricket!
+However, while his administrative and conceptual expertise remained untarnished, his ability to drive a difficult project through to fruition, had been called into question.
+The extent to which his difficulties stemmed from a lack of expertise or commitment on the part of the GWR direct labour force, is difficult for us to judge in the 21st century.
+But before Richardson leaves the stage, it is worth mentioning that generations of boys, both young and old, should be grateful to him for conceiving the idea of inserting three layers of rubber into the cane handle of a cricket bat, a device that soon became adopted universally and is still employed, worldwide.
+It is on record that several of his professional colleagues, including Brunel, often complained about the amount of time that he spent playing cricket!

 The incidents described above, and many other unexpected difficulties that bedevilled the operations, are all vividly described in Walker’s book, each one requiring men to work at the limit of human endurance and ability, while using the most advanced technology available at that time.
-On several occasions, it seemed that the task would prove to be beyond the men responsible but, with outstanding skill and perseverance, they managed to overcome the obstacles and complete the task.
+On several occasions, it seemed that the task would prove to be beyond the capability of the men responsible but, with outstanding skill and perseverance, they managed to overcome all these obstacles and complete the task.

 The first train journey through the tunnel took place on 5 September 1885.
 A special coal train ran through from Aberdare to Southampton on 9 January 1886, but it was not until the end of 1886 that the tunnel was opened to regular traffic.
 The construction of the 4 mile 628 yd long tunnel took almost fourteen years to complete.
 The final cost was £1,806,248, two and a half times Richardson’s original estimate and nearly double Walker’s 1877 contract price.